The Enchanted Snake: Analysis

+Tale type

+The tale is classified in the international Aarne-Thompson-Uther Index as types ATU 425A, "The Animal (Monster) as Bridegroom", ATU 432, "The Prince as Bird", and ATU 433, "The Prince as Serpent".
+French scholars Paul Delarue and Marie-Louise Thèneze recognize the tale as a combination of types: AT 433A (subtype of type ATU 433) and ATU 432.
+Renato Aprile, editor of the Italian Catalogue of Tales of Magic, classifies the tale under type 432.

 Motifs

 The urging of her father to marry the beast because he had promised her represents a factor clearly present in arranged marriages.
 This tale has been interpreted as symbolically representing an arranged marriage; the bride's revulsion to marrying a stranger being symbolized by his bestial form.

 The episode of the heroine overhearing the animals that talk about how to cure the ailed prince occurs in tale type ATU 432, "The Prince as Bird".

-Adaptations

-The tale was also part of Fairy Tales of the Allied Nations, a compilation of fairy tales by famed illustrator Edmund Dulac, with the name The Serpent Prince.
+The animal husband

+According to Letterio di Francia, in many Italian variants the prince is either transformed into a serpent or is an enchanted pig.
+In turn, according to Greek folklorist Georgios A. Megas's quantitative analysis, among the many forms of the enchanted husband in Italian variants, he appears as a serpent in 11 tales and as a pig in 10 texts.